Healthy Homes Assessment Wilton

 Draught Stopping Wilton

-If you can feel external air flowing in or the sound of a clear draught emanating from a gap or hole and you are able to feel it, it’s probably a gap or hole which needs sealing in any way.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that allow air in or out within the house need to be sealed.
-For example, if an open fireplace isn’t in use it can cause draughts and should be shut off.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as far as imaginable.
+If you are able to feel external air entering or a clear draught from a gap or hole that is, it is most likely a gap or hole which requirements sealing in somehow.
+Cracks or gaps with large gaps must be stopped permanently.
+The gaps that exceed 3mm that allow air in or out of your house require sealing.
+For example, if an open fireplace is not in use, it can cause draughts and should be shut from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever possible.

-You don’t need to block gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors may be required to allow movement of the building as the home gets warmer and cooler, so that they can still be opened and closed rather than securing.
-We will check every window and door as part of our Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps which are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for movement of the structure as the household heats and cools, to allow them to be shut and opened, rather than being stuck.
+We will inspect every window and door during our Healthy Homes assessment of your rental property.

 draught stopping building inspections